How to start an online store

 - knowledge about (local) rules that apply to online retailers

-Furthermore, in order to run a successful online store, you will need to optimize your ecommerce website with unique product information, clear product photos, great landing pages and of course interesting products and prices!
+Furthermore, in order to run a successful online store, you will need to optimize your ecommerce website with unique product descriptions, clear product photos, great landing pages and of course interesting products and prices!
 And don’t forget the efforts you need to put in good marketing.
-You can have the best online shop in the world, but if no one of your target audience knows about it, you won’t make many sales…
+You can have the best online shop in the world, but if no one in your target audience knows about it, you will not generate sales…

 How much does it cost to run an online store?

-Running an online store can be done with many few efforts.
-You can try out a free trial or even use some commercial ecommerce software for free (for example, as long as you don’t sell more than X items).
-And there’s also open-source software which you can download for free and host on a server.
+Running an online store does not have to be expensive.
+You can use a free trial or even use commercial ecommerce software for free (as long as you don’t sell more than X items).
+And there os also open-source software which you can download for free and host on a server.

-And if you choose dropshipping, it won’t have to cost you thousands of euros to have your online store filled with all kinds of products.
-That’s because you only pay for products that your customers order.
-And if your selling price is higher than your purchase price, you’re good.
+If you choose dropshipping, it does not cost thousands of euros to have your online store filled with all kinds of products.
+That is because you only pay for products that your customers order.
+And if your selling price is higher than your purchase price, you will have a good profit margin.